-Acquired (or acute) nystagmus can develop at any stage of life.
-It is often the result of injury or disease.
-Acquired nystagmus is typically caused by events that affect the labyrinth—the part of the inner ear that helps you to sense movement and spatial positioning.
+Acquired, or acute, nystagmus can develop at any stage of life.
+It often occurs due to injury or disease.
+Acquired nystagmus typically occurs due to events that affect the labyrinth in the inner ear.

 - excessive alcohol consumption

 - disease of the eye

 - brain tumors

 - diseases of the central nervous system, including multiple sclerosis

 See your doctor if you begin to notice the symptoms of nystagmus.
 Acquired nystagmus always occurs due to an underlying health condition.
 You’ll want to determine what that condition is and how best to treat it.

 If you have congenital nystagmus, you’ll need to see an eye doctor called an ophthalmologist if the condition worsens or if you’re concerned about your vision.

 Your ophthalmologist can diagnose nystagmus by performing an eye exam.
 They’ll ask you about your medical history to determine if any underlying health problems, medications or environmental conditions may be contributing to your vision problems.
 They may also: